younes-47/graduation-theses-platform/README.md

-#### committee (professors) page
+#### Committee member/Supervisor professor page

 Logging in as a professor or a committee member:

 ![](https://younes-khoubaz.netlify.app/assets/Abschlussprojekt/12.jpeg)

-The page contains all theses being supervised by the professor having the option to grade each one of them.
+The professor can see the list of theses that he is supervising or the list of theses that he is a committee member of.
+Having the option to grade each one of them.

 ![](https://younes-khoubaz.netlify.app/assets/Abschlussprojekt/13.jpeg)